 Continue reading “A Lesson in Culture and Black Masculinity”

 I was at the dermatologist, and I forgot to wipe off my make up before going in the chair.
-With his microscopic glasses, my doctor inquisitively asked what make up I was using.
-At this point, I was using MAC foundation and/or concealer.
-A look of concern came on his face as he said “Your make up is clogging your pores, you can’t use those kinds of products-your skin is too sensitive.”
+With his microscopic glasses, my doctor inquisitively asked what makeup I was using.
+At this point, I was using a MAC foundation and/or concealer.
+A look of concern came on his face as he said: “Your make up is clogging your pores, you can’t use those kinds of products-your skin is too sensitive.”

 A week later, I went to Sephora and explained to them my dermatologist recommendation.
 They did the foundation test, which is really cool; the associate placed a device on my face which detected my exact skin color.
 I was in need of 100% natural products which would reduce the options that came up once my skin color was in the system.
 I immediately told her I was interested in Bare Minerals as suggested by my doctor.
 She led me to the Bare Mineral section and worked with me until I found the color that was a match to my skin.
 The color is #18 Bare Walnut.
 It’s hypoallergenic and made without the following ingredients:

 Six-months later and my skin is doing so much better.
 I still have breakouts but they are minimal.
 I drink tons of water and take Hair, Skin, and Nails pills, but the compliments I get on my coverage are amazing.
 Bare Minerals foundation allows my skin to breathe, reduces how much of my pores are clogged and is an exact match to my skin color which is a first.
 It leaves my skin looking flawless.
 I am truly amazed by this product.
 It also lasts really long.
 I just finished the first bottle that I bought 6-months ago.
 Another plus is the cost.
 It’s priced at Sephoras for $29, which I think is a great price point.
 I hardly ever do product reviews but I thought this one deserved a rave review.
 Bare Minerals: Rating 9

 Karla’s Closet aka Karla